fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-1.md

 ---
-title: Running Vonage APIs with MongoDB Atlas - Part 1
+title: Using Vonage APIs with MongoDB Atlas - Part 1
 description: MongoDB Atlas and its associated products are a great complement to Vonage APIs.
 What is MongoDB Atlas and what does it bring to the table?
 thumbnail:
 author: christankersley